Routable/COSC470/README.md

         7)     Using driver.FindElement( ) method,  fill up the first three field of the form, i.e., Name, Email and Subject
         8)     Try to Submit the form by clicking the ‘Send’ button.

+  ### LAB 9 - Selenium Testing with Chrome
-   Task 2: Write Selenium Test cases using NUnit Framework.
+  Write Selenium Test cases using NUnit Framework.

 Steps involved: